- Cathy Angelo

 “But Jesus said, allow the little children and do not prevent them from coming to Me, for of such is the kingdom of the heavens.”
 Matthew 19:14

 Hello!
-My name is Amber Gutierrez and I am so grateful to be joining the Immanuel family!
+My name is Amber Gutierrez and I am so grateful to be a part of the Immanuel family!
 I grew up in Fowler and taught 1st grade there for ten years.
 After that, I decided to stay home with my own children.

 My husband Adam and I now live in Kingsburg with our three children, Gavin, Olivia, and Colette.
 I spent the last three years as a substitute teacher for the Kingsburg Charter School District.
 I was also an AWANA leader and I teach Sunday School at our church, First Baptist, in Kingsburg.